Definition of 'modify'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 People always modify their behaviour if they know a camera is running.
 Times, Sunday Times (2006)They need to learn to modify these to become acceptable to adult society.
 Times, Sunday Times (2006)The new technology also makes genetically modified organisms less objectionable.
 Times, Sunday Times (2015)The frame has been modified to improve stability at speed.
 Times, Sunday Times (2010)Many of the proposals released in advance revolve around tax incentives to modify behaviour.
 Times, Sunday Times (2007)The bird is clearly controlling its behaviour and modifying it in detail according to what the intruder does.
 The Descent of Mind - the how and why of intelligence (1990)Be sure that clauses acting as adjectives clearly modify the noun they are supposed to modify in the sentence.
 A Short Guide to Writing About History (1995)If we suddenly find ourselves in a situation where we receive no positive feedback our social behaviour would be modified.
 Know Your Own Mind (1991)We need to modify our behaviour.
 Times, Sunday Times (2016)Their purpose is to modify behaviour.
 Times, Sunday Times (2007)We also modify our behaviour by observing the behaviour of those around us and by becoming influenced by social expectations and values.
 Know Your Own Mind (1991)So he modified it to become the accent from nowhere, so he would fit in.
 Times, Sunday Times (2010)To cope with this uncomfortable feeling, bankers recently modified their behaviour.
 Times, Sunday Times (2010)The adjectives angry and young modify the noun men; the adjectives vulnerable and weaker modify the noun beings.
 Between Worlds: A Reader, Rhetoric and Handbook (1995)That our viewpoints become modified?
-Times, Sunday Times (2006)British farmers must be allowed to grow genetically modified crops to improve productivity and to compete with foreign growers, the environment secretary said yesterday.
-Times, Sunday Times (2015)From the 1980s we have been modifying it to make it more flexible, with some success.
+Times, Sunday Times (2006)From the 1980s we have been modifying it to make it more flexible, with some success.
 Times, Sunday Times (2010)The basic, elegant design is already complete; modifying it to improve service will be an afterthought.
 Total Customer Service (The Ultimate Weapon) (1990)The high-quality research we carried out could not have been conducted without cages, which were continually improved and modified.
 Times, Sunday Times (2013)

 Trends of 'modify'